GrimmKull/Reticulum/README.md

 ## Admin page diagrams example

 There might be performance issues when using the Admin after many calls have been made.
 Rendering diagrams in such a case can be extremely resource consuming.

+Please use the admin page only for registering new users and looking at the SIP Call flow diagram for a single call, and not for multiple calls on a busy Reticulum system.

 [Diagrams](https://bramp.github.io/js-sequence-diagrams/)